drankush/VoxRad/README.md

   -  In the first Tab  🛠 General click Browse and select your desired working directory.

-  -  Here your encrypted keys, templates, and last recorded audio file will be kept.
+  -  Here your templates files (predefined CoT-like systematic instructions) will be kept.

-- There is a Templates folder that you can open by clicking the button Open Templates Folder in the 🛠 General  tab of settings.
+  - You can open the Templates Folder by clicking the button Open  in the 🛠 General  tab of settings.

   - Here you can place .txt and .md template instruction files for various reports like HRCT Thorax, CECT Abdomen, etc.